Utshaw/Linux-Command-Line/README.md

 - press double tab to show all completion possible with current amount of text
 - file extension doesn't matter in linux unlike windows
 - In order to determine the file type linux reads piece of code inside the top of each file known as header
-- `directory/*` means everything inside the directory not itself
+- `directory/*` means everything inside the directory but not itself
 - `directory/` means directory itself + everything inside the directory

 ### aliases